Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/02-QC-quality-raw-reads.md

 > {: .output}
 {: .solution}

-FastQC can accept multiple file names as input, and on both zipped and unzipped files, so we can use the `\*.fastq*`wildcard to run FastQC on all of the FASTQ files in this directory.

 ~~~
-$ fastqc *.fastq*
+ fastqc ERR2935805.fastq
 ~~~
 {: .bash}

 You will see an automatically updating output message telling you the progress of the analysis.
 It will start like this:

 ~~~
-Started analysis of JC1A_R1.fastq.gz
+Started analysis of ERR2935805.fastq
-Approx 5% complete for JC1A_R1.fastq.gz
+Approx 5% complete for ERR2935805.fastq
-Approx 10% complete for JC1A_R1.fastq.gz
+Approx 10% complete for ERR2935805.fastq
-Approx 15% complete for JC1A_R1.fastq.gz
+Approx 15% complete for ERR2935805.fastq
-Approx 20% complete for JC1A_R1.fastq.gz
+Approx 20% complete for ERR2935805.fastq
-Approx 25% complete for JC1A_R1.fastq.gz
+Approx 25% complete for ERR2935805.fastq
-Approx 30% complete for JC1A_R1.fastq.gz
+Approx 30% complete for ERR2935805.fastq
-Approx 35% complete for JC1A_R1.fastq.gz
 ~~~
 {: .output}

-In total, it should take about five minutes for FastQC to run on all four of our FASTQ files.
+In total, it should take around ten minutes for FastQC to run on the fastq file.
 When the analysis completes, your prompt will return.
 So your screen will look something like this:

 ~~~
+Approx 75% complete for ERR2935805.fastq
-Approx 80% complete for JP4D_R2.fastq.gz
+Approx 80% complete for ERR2935805.fastq
-Approx 85% complete for JP4D_R2.fastq.gz
+Approx 85% complete for ERR2935805.fastq
-Approx 90% complete for JP4D_R2.fastq.gz
+Approx 90% complete for ERR2935805.fastq
-Approx 95% complete for JP4D_R2.fastq.gz
+Approx 95% complete for ERR2935805.fastq
-Analysis complete for JP4D_R2.fastq.gz
+Analysis complete for ERR2935805.fastq
 $
 ~~~
 {: .output}

-The FastQC program has created several new files within our `data/untrimmed_fastq/` directory.
+The FastQC program has created two new files within our `results/ill_qc/` directory.

 ~~~
-$ ls
+ ls
 ~~~
 {: .bash}

 ~~~
-JC1A_R1_fastqc.html             JP4D_R1.fastq
-JC1A_R1_fastqc.zip              JP4D_R1_fastqc.html
-JC1A_R1.fastq.gz                JP4D_R1_fastqc.zip
-JC1A_R2_fastqc.html             JP4D_R2_fastqc.html
-JC1A_R2_fastqc.zip              JP4D_R2_fastqc.zip
-JC1A_R2.fastq.gz                JP4D_R2.fastq.gz
+ERR2935805_fastqc.html  ERR2935805_fastqc.zip
 ~~~
 {: .output}